mgord9518/i3lcc/README.md

   * Add more background screenshot filters using imagemagick (blur)
   * Find and squash bugs
   * Tweak and purdify code (especially getting rid of old, deprecated code)
-  * Create a simple user-install script

 ## Mid term goals:
   * Create AUR and DEB packages (and maybe Flatpak?
 Fuck Snap.)
-  * Add support for saving settings in a user config file, and a system-wide default config
   * Add support for more image formats using imagemagick

-## Long term goals:
-  * Is this really a long term project?
-Perfect and refine it I guess